brainstem-org/brainstem_support/docs/api/schemas/consumablestock.md

             "minimum": 0,
             "brief": "volume",
             "units": "mL",
+            "options": {
+                "inputAttributes": {
+                    "placeholder": "numeric"
+                },
-            "options": {"infoText": "The volume of the virus solution."}
+                "infoText": "The volume of the virus solution."
+            }
         },
         "aliquotCount": {
             "title": "The number of aliquots",